-We want to share our experiences with others and offer a variety of educational activities for families, scouts, school groups and others.
+We want to share our experiences with others and offer a variety of educational activities for families, churches, school groups and others.

 - Each event is $5 per person (children 2 and under are free).

-- School, Homeschool, and Scout groups (20+ in group) receive a discount; $3 per person with first two teachers/parent leaders free.
+- School, Homeschool, and Scout groups (20+ in group) are welcome with advance reservation

 Some of our events include: